drankard/clj-ring-common/README.md

 [common-ring "1.0.0-SNAPSHOT"]

-The jar i located at clojars.org
+The jar is located at clojars.org

 ## Usage